• godelski a month ago

 I just thought it was cool that ChatGPT is so good at it.

-• godelski 13 hours ago
+• godelski a month ago

 I'm an engineer and researcher, it is my job to find problems, so that they can be resolved.
 I'd say this is different from being cynical as that tends to be dismissive.
 I understand how my comment can come off that way, though it wasn't my intention, so I'm clarifying.